larry-x/Capstone-4/README.md

 * User registration, login, logout, and authentication.
 * Appearance styled with razor pages and CSS.
 * Final project created at Tech Elevator Coding Bootcamp.
+* If you are a current coding bootcamp student, please use code for study reference only.
+Materials not intended for copying.